The Devil's Farmhouse

 The Devil's Farmhouse, also known in Maltese as Ir-Razzett tax-Xitan, and officially as Ir-Razzett Tax-Xjaten (The Farmhouse of the Devils or The Devils' Farmhouse), is an 18th-century farmhouse in Mellieħa, Malta.
 The farmhouse features two unconnected buildings.
-The original scope for the buildings were to function as stables and a horse-riding school (Cavalerizza).
+The original scope for the buildings was to function as stables and a horse-riding school (Cavalerizza).

-At one point, the buildings were converted into farmhouses between different farmers, and the buildings underwent some structural changes.
-A Maltese myth claims that it was built by the devil, a tale from which it derives its historic name.
+At one point, the buildings were converted into farmhouses by different farmers, and underwent some structural changes.
+A Maltese myth claims that the farmhouse was built by the devil, a tale from which it derives its historic name.
 It is a national monument and in a dilapidated state.

 History

 The Devil's Farmhouse was built in the 18th century during the rule of the Knights of Malta to be used as a horse stable.
 It is found in Ta' Randa very close to L-Għar ta' Zamberat (Zamberat's Cave).
 The farmhouse stands away from urban development in isolation.
-Attributed to the farmhouse is a myth that the farmhouse was built by the devil/s in one/three day/s The only architectural feature that gives the impression of relating to demonic icons are the two enclosed staircases, that lead to the roof of the stable, which are suggested to appear as two horns.
+Attributed to the farmhouse is a myth that the farmhouse was built by the devil/s in one/three-day/s The only architectural feature that gives the impression of relating to demonic icons are the two enclosed staircases, that lead to the roof of the stable, which are suggested to appear as two horns.

 There is also a traditional carnival song/poem that mentions Ta' Randa and the devil.
 The song (or poem) named Il-Karnival goes to say as the following:

 Very roughly translated, this text announces the feast of the devil at the site.